Contacting the Franklin County Jury Personnel:

 What happens if I'm late and can't get to the court before the time the trial starts?

-Telephone your county's court administrator or the judge assigned to your case as soon as possible.
+Telephone your county's jury coordinator at 717-261-3848 as soon as possible.

 How often do I have to serve as a juror?